IEE 300 Economic Analysis for Engineers. (3) F, S

 Techniques for the planning, control, and evaluation of production systems.
 Project management, forecasting, inventory control, scheduling, enterprise requirements planning.
 Prerequisites: ASE 485; CSE 100; IEE 476.

 IEE 463 Computer-Aided Manufacturing and Control.
 (3) S

 Computer control in manufacturing, CIM, NC, logic controllers, group technology, process planning and robotics.
 Prerequisite: C programming capability.
-General Studies: CS.
+General Studies: N3.